Self-Configuring Quantum Networks with Superposition of Trajectories: Microscopic model of quantum channels with nontrivial vacuum interference

-It is straightforward to derive similar results for the depolarizing channel and the amplitude damping channel, whose vacuum coherence properties are likewise always encoded in a few parameters.
-Hence, adopting the microscopic Hamiltonian of Eq.~\eqref{eq:micro_ham} need not be viewed as a significant loss of generality, contrary to what one might initially expect.
+It is straightforward to derive similar results for the depolarizing channel and the amplitude damping channel, whose vacuum coherence properties are likewise always encoded in a few parameters. {\done For the depolarizing channel, in the special case that $F_{\mathrm{vio}}\propto \id$, Eq.~\eqref{eq:vio_concat} leads to